 Request for an Exception to minimum UNH compliance standards for the USNH System Access Policy

-In using this, you are requesting a temporary exception for meeting the minimum UNH compliance standard; you are not requesting an exception to the USNH policy.
+Using this form, you are requesting a temporary exception for meeting the minimum UNH compliance standard; you are not requesting an exception to the USNH policy.

 If you are unable to meet any of the minimum UNH standards for compliance with the USNH System Access Policy, please use the request form below to briefly document your situation, what you propose to do to meet the minimum standard and when you expect you will meet the standard.
 Please contact us at https://itsupport.unh.edu/itsec/ to make arrangements for a secure submission of your form.
 Since the form will potentially contain sensitive information, we ask that you not e-mail the form unless it is encrypted.